How often does Monetate send data to a third-party platform?

 Why can't I edit my third-party report after creating it?

 Once a third-party analytics report is created and added to existing experiences, it can't be edited.
 If you want to edit the report, you must remove it from all existing experiences, whether they're active or inactive, and then apply the update.
-Submit a request for a list of experiences currently using the report using the Kibo Technical Support portal at kibotechsupport.zendesk.com.
+Submit a request for a list of experiences currently using the report using the Monetate Technical Support portal (support.monetate.com).
 Otherwise, you can create a new report and apply the updates in that new report.

 How can I verify that a report is working?